LucidtechAI/las-docs/introduction/documents.md

 ## Attaching *Ground Truth* to a document

-(Note: Since 'model' is referenced in this section, consider resequencing the 'model' section to somewhere earlier than this section.)
+(TTNote: Since 'model' is referenced in this section, consider resequencing the 'model' section to somewhere earlier than this section.)

-(Note: Consider whether this 'ground truth' section should be a separate section under 'Documents' since it's an important component.)
+(TTNote: Consider whether this 'ground truth' section should be a separate section under 'Documents' since it's an important component.)

 In order to train or evaluate a model, we first need to define a ground truth for each document.
 See our tutorial on [data training](https://docs.lucidtech.ai/data-training/data-training) for more details.